andreluizbvs/license-plate-recognition/README.md

 Also provide some code or pseudocode that code serve as a starting point to this project.
 ```

+Very little help here, actually.
+I chose to use an old project as a starting point and I will be communicating with GitHub Copilot to accelerate development.

 ## 5. Looking for some data to test the system